zio/zio/docs/datatypes/contextual/zlayer.md

 Layers are:

 1. **Recipes for Creating Services** — They describe how a given dependencies produces another services.
-For example, the `ZLayer[Logging with Database, Throwable, UserRepo]` is a recipe for building a service that requires `Logging` and `Database` service, and it produces a `UserRepo` service.
+For example, the `ZLayer[Logging & Database, Throwable, UserRepo]` is a recipe for building a service that requires `Logging` and `Database` service, and it produces a `UserRepo` service.

 2. **An Alternative to Constructors** — We can think of `ZLayer` as a more powerful version of a constructor, it is an alternative way to represent a constructor.
 Like a constructor, it allows us to build the `ROut` service in terms of its dependencies (`RIn`).